10 Keys to Successful Fluidics Projects

 Consistent testing reduces risks

-While However, in almost every project, new questions arise that cannot be adequately answered with the existing expert knowledge.
+While however, in almost every project, new questions arise that cannot be adequately answered with the existing expert knowledge.
 In these cases, practical tests are necessary.
 This is especially true for components identified as critical in the risk analysis conducted at the beginning of the project.
 HSE has professional production and testing infrastructures.
 Many tests can, therefore, be conducted efficiently in-house.

 Improve reliability?
 Change as little as possible